Autodesk/3dsmax-usd/README.md

 We take security serious at Autodesk and the same goes for our open source contributions.
 Our guidelines are documented [here](SECURITY.md)

 ## Versions
-3ds Max USD actively supports the following version of 3ds Max.
+3ds Max USD actively supports the following versions of 3ds Max.
 - 2022
 - 2023
 - 2024